Prioritize vulnerabilities

 Third-party vulnerabilities

-The severity of a vulnerability is calculated based on Davis Security Score (DSS), so you can focus on fixing vulnerabilities that are relevant in your environment, instead of on those that have only a theoretical impact.
+The risk level (severity) of a vulnerability is calculated based on Davis Security Score (DSS), so you can focus on fixing vulnerabilities that are relevant in your environment, instead of on those that have only a theoretical impact.
+See below for your options.

 Filter by DSS

-1. On the Prioritization page, in the filter bar, select Risk level.
+On the Prioritization page, in the filter field, you can filter by

 Get details about DSS calculation

-1. On the Prioritization page, select a vulnerability title.
+1. On the Prioritization page, select a vulnerability.

-2. On the details page of the vulnerability, look for Davis Security Score calculation.
+2. In the side panel, go to Overview and look for Davis Security Score calculation.

 FAQ